lswifty2017/beach-ballerinas/content/home/index.md

   that makes each class FUN!!!
 location-img: /assets/bondi-beach.jpg
 location-title: Located at the Beautiful Bondi Beach
-location-description: Just a few minutes walk from Bondi Beach is our amazing dance studio.
-New beautiful studio with stunning smart lighting, mirrors and new floorboards all creating a magical touch from the moment you step in the studio.
+location-description: Just a few minutes walk from Bondi Beach are our amazing dance studios.
+We have beautiful studios with mirrors and quality floorboards that create a magical touch from the moment you step in.
 booking-title: Classes Starting Term 1!
 instagram-name: beach_ballerinas
 instagram-links: